root-project/root/README/ReleaseNotes/v604/index.md

 ### Core

 * Resolve issues on SL6, 32bits when during process tear down libCling.so is removed before all the dictionary have been tear down.
+* Activate interpreter in inspector calls by ShowMembers [ROOT-7779)].

 ### Interpreter